CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    > **Note**: It can often take several minutes for the network configuration to be reflected in the web app.
 If you get an error screen, try selecting Refresh a few times in the browser window.
 If that does not work, try selecting **Restart** on the Azure Web App's toolbar.

 3. Congratulations, you successfully connected your application to the new SQL MI database.

-4. Please note down the Managed database name **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** and fully qualified domain name of your SQL-managed instance, which you copied from the Azure Cloud Shell as you need this database name for upcoming lab.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - If you receive a success message, you can proceed to the next task.